 - Calcium: A key component of healthy aging, calcium deficiencies can lead to brittle bones or bone diseases like osteoporosis.
 The AARP recommends taking calcium supplements for individuals 50 years old and up: Men should get around 1,000 milligrams of calcium per day while women should take 1,200 milligrams per day.

 - Omega 3/Omega-6: These fatty acids play a role in healthy vision and smooth joint function.
 There are three main types of omega fatty acids, including DHA, EPA, and ALA.
 Research shows omega fatty acids may help to reduce pain and other symptoms of rheumatoid arthritis.
 Studies suggest omega fatty acids may also help to decrease the progression of macular degeneration, a condition that affects the eyesight of many older individuals.

-Quality Check: Make sure you do your homework before purchasing supplements: Vitamins and minerals are not regulated by the FDA, which means manufacturers can make unverified label claims.
+Quality Check: Make sure you do your homework before purchasing supplements.

 And lastly, a couple tips from the experts to help seniors find the best supplements:

 - Third-party verifications: You should look for dietary supplements that are USP-verified, which indicates the supplement contains the ingredients listed on the label in the stated amounts.

 - Formulated for seniors: These supplements are usually fortified with the vitamins and minerals that older adults need and may have difficulty getting from a normal diet.